Manu404/WikiRef/README.md

 ### The 'archive' mode

 Those options are available for every mode.
+YouTube links are not archived through wayback-machine, due to YouTube not allowing it.

 |      |           | Flag | Required |      | Description                            |
 | ---- | --------- | :--: | :------: | ---- | -------------------------------------- |